XOP/news-scraper/README.md

 > Any special skills required?

-JS maps understanding, basic knowledge of browser dev tools ([Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/), for instance) and CSS selectors are highly preferable.
+Basic knowledge of JS, browser dev tools ([Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/), for instance) and CSS selectors are highly preferable.

+If you are more of a user than of a developer, then this current manual should cover almost everything necessary.

 > What does it look like?

 Daily digital digest, manually (for now) controlled.

+> Anything else I should know?

+Yes!
+NewScraper involves powers of [Nightmare](http://www.nightmarejs.org/) for the web-scrawling purposes.